LeonardoRosaa/string_capitalize/README.md

 - `capitalizeEach` method does transform all first letter a uppercase of words of the `String` or returns empty `String`;

-- `capitalizeEachOrFail` method does transform all first letter a uppercase of words of the `String` or returns an exception.
+- `capitalizeEachOrFail` method does transform all first letter a uppercase of words of the `String` or returns an exception;

+- `startsWithCapital` method verify if the `String` starts with with a capital letter.